 Atlantis Gay Cruise: 12 Things you need to know

 1) An Atlantis gay cruise is exceptionally friendly!

 We didn’t know what types of people we would be meeting on-board.
 We had seen in advance through various Facebook groups that there were a lot of large groups of friends, and this being our first cruise and not knowing anybody in advance we were worried that it might feel ‘clique-y’.

 It turns out we were completely wrong.

 Without a doubt the environment on the Atlantis gay cruise ship was the most friendly and welcoming environment we have ever encountered in our lives.

 People would talk to you at every opportunity and it felt refreshing to experience this – people were just genuinely nice.
 We really wish it was like this in day to day life, people don’t talk to each other enough or simply ask how your day is going.

-You will meet so many people and some will become lifelong friends – given that 2000 people on-board booked immediately for the following year, you can see how the community builds and builds (and why we have already booked again for January 2020!).
+You will meet so many people and some will become lifelong friends – given that 2000 people on-board booked immediately for the following year, you can see how the community builds and builds.

 2) The Atlantis gay cruise themed parties are spectacular!